constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/Part05_an_Invitation_to_the_State_of_California.md

 Leon P Smith is a longtime enthusiast of computer science, programming languages and math education, especially concurrency, communication, semantics, queuing, Haskell, discrete mathematics, abstract algebra, and (semi-)formal methods.
 He is also an armchair cosmologist, a professional calendar nerd, and an aspiring time nut.
 As a software engineer, he is best known for postgresql-simple, which was part of a software system that assisted dispatchers in the process of answering and responding to emergency 911 calls in Parke County, Indiana.
 As a result of being a popular open source library, it is currently in use in countless publically unknown contexts all over the world.

 At Obsidian Systems, Leon lead a team that provided the Avalanche blockchain community with their first integration with Ledger hardware wallets.
-Leon has also been a campaign staffer for Joe Donnelly, a former Senator who is currently United States Ambassador to the Holy See.
+Leon is a former campaign staffer for Joe Donnelly, a former Senator from Indiana who is currently United States Ambassador to the Holy See.
 Leon is also an alumnus of Beta Nu of Theta Chi fraternity at Case Western Reserve University, and was sleeping less than ten meters from original composite photographs that included Donald Knuth when the towers fell.

-He is also a graduate of the Indiana Academy for Science, Mathematics, and the Humanities at Ball State University.
+He is a graduate of the Indiana Academy for Science, Mathematics, and the Humanities at Ball State University.
 Later as a graduate student at Indiana University in Bloomington, Leon participated on a robotic golf cart team lead by professor Steven D. Johnson, where he developed a deep interest in industrial accidents and safety engineering.
 He aspires to become an epistemic frame engineer, and always a better philosopher of design.

 ## Epilogue